 With many Philadelphia homes, there comes a time where growing families start to run out of space, especially when a new child comes along.
 These amazing clients came to us to design and finish a 700 square-foot basement.
 The idea for this newly finished basement was to create a space for their child to play without taking over the whole house.

 Bellweather’s Design Build team was able to get creative by building a custom playhouse in this children’s basement conversion.
 Using the kid's clubhouse as the central feature, we added a kid's indoor climbing wall, rope swing, and plenty of toy storage to complete this basement playroom.
 This fun and activity-filled basement keep their daughter and friends occupied for hours upon end!

 Do you think your house would benefit from moving things around a little?
 Specifically, to reconfigure floorplans to accommodate for new rooms?
 During this project, we needed to add a children’s bedroom to the second floor.
 Our challenge was that the area of the existing floorplan was limited.

 The Bellweather Design-Build team worked closely with the clients to redesign the floorplan into a more functional second floor.
 We converted the existing master bathroom into a hall bath and created a new bedroom for the toddler.

-Bellweather’s team replaced some of the necessary structure with cedar collar ties to provide necessary structure, re-framed the attic enclosure to accommodate his new lofted bed, and finished the safety rail using mini-baseball bats and stadium rope.
+Bellweather’s team replaced some of the necessary structures with cedar collar ties to provide the necessary structure, re-framed the attic enclosure to accommodate his new lofted bed, and finished the safety rail using mini-baseball bats and stadium rope.